Treatment of child suspects in Garda custody

 When a child suspect is brought to a Garda station, it is the duty of the Garda in charge to tell the child without delay in a way that the child understands:

-- The details of the crime for which he/she is detained
+- The details of the crime for which they are detained

-- That he/she is entitled to consult a solicitor and
+- That they are entitled to consult a solicitor and

-- That his/her parents/guardian have or are being notified
+- That their parents or guardian have been or are being notified

 If the parents/guardian cannot be contacted, or if they simply refuse to attend the Garda station, then the child must be informed that he/she can nominate another adult relative or other adult to be informed.
 Any such person (parent, guardian or other nominated person) is obliged to attend the Garda station without delay.